 Access Missouri Student Assistance Program/Missouri Bright Flight Scholarship: Must enroll in at least 12 credit hours and maintain 12 credit hours during the semester with at least a cumulative 2.5 GPA.
 Audit hours do not count.

 A+ Program: A+ eligible students must be enrolled in at least 12 credits in fall and spring semesters (and complete at least 12 hours) or be enrolled in at least 6 hours in the summer (and complete at least 6 hours).
 If you do not complete the REQUIRED amount of hours, you will not be eligible for A+ the following semester.
 For initial students the cumulative GPA requirement is a 2.0 at the end of the fall semester.
 An initial student would need to have a cumulative GPA of 2.5 by the end of the spring term.
 The required GPA for a renewal student is a cumulative 2.5.
 The cumulative GPA consist of all previously taken coursework including high school dual credit.
 Both initial and renewal students must meet the Satisfactory Academic Progress policy.
 A+ students' grades and hours are monitored at the conclusion of each semester.
 If eligibility is lost for one semester, it may be regained by removing the deficiency the following semester.
-Student eligibility expires with the earliest of the following: 48 months after high school graduation, upon receipt of an associate's degree from any institution or upon completion of 105 percent of the student's current program of study.
+Student eligibility expires with the earliest of the following: 48 months after high school graduation, upon receipt of an associate degree from any institution or upon completion of 105 percent of the student's current program of study.

-Note: A+ will not pay for dropped or withdrawn classes.
-If you drop or withdraw from a class during the semester, your A+ award will be reduced.
+Note: A+ may not pay for dropped or withdrawn classes.
+If you drop or withdraw from a class during the semester, your A+ award may be reduced.
 You will be responsible for any resulting balance.
 Also, A+ does not cover repeated classes.
 If you have used A+ funds and plan to drop or withdraw from any classes or have questions about repeat classes, please contact our office.

-Official or Unofficial Withdrawal from all Classes (Federal Refund Policy) – If you withdraw from all classes during a semester by official or unofficial means, you may have to repay some of your federal student aid (see below).
+Official or Unofficial Withdrawal from all Classes (Federal Refund Policy): If you withdraw from all classes during a semester by official or unofficial means, you may have to repay some of your federal student aid.

-To quality for federal financial aid, you must attend/participate in class.
+To qualify for federal financial aid, you must attend/participate in class.
 Attendance in an online class environment is defined by action taken in the course, not by logging into the system.
 Class attendance will be verified before financial aid funds are disbursed.